aa4cc/flying-ball-in-hoop/docs/index.md

 ---
 # Introduction

-Our motivation for developing the Ball In Hoop model was to demonstrate non-trivial, complex control algorithms on a simple, easy-to-make and compact model.
+A Ball In Hoop is a commonly used educational model which serves for control theory teaching.
 As the name suggests, the model consists of the ball and the hoop.
+The traditional configuration expects the ball to be controlled within a small area around the system's operating point, the ball being sometimes even mechanically prevented from rolling out of this region.
+Desiring to dive into more complex control algorithms, we abandoned the forementioned traditional view and set several new challenging tasks ahead of us, for example to 'loop the hoop' or to throw the ball into an inner horseshoe.
 The ball can freely rotate in the hoop and the hoop is attached to a motor which allows us to exert a torque on the hoop.
-Similar models are used for teaching linear control theory in which case the goal is to damp the undesired oscillations of the ball.
+Whatever the task we do, our aim is to damp the undesired oscillations of the ball.
 In other words, the goal is to calculate a torque acting against the oscillations based on the measured position of the ball.

-Our improved version of Ball and Hoop model is shown in the figure below.
-In addition to the classical task of damping oscillatins, it also allows some more challenging taks like, for instance, Loop The Loop task.
-For more details see our paper [1] describing two such tasks in detail
+For more details see our paper [1].

 This repository should help you to make this model on your own.
 It provides a step-by-step guide.
 Please bear in mind that the whole project is still in development.
 That means there is always a plenty of possible improvements and even we ourselves made several changes and deflected slightly from the guide written below.